 In any case, this did not seem to matter to much once the whole thing was put together.
 You fill it with a crème pâtissière that you’ve mixed crushed caramelized almonds into, then sprinkle with a little bit of icing sugar…

 And the taste?
 Well believe it or not, I barely had a sliver of this (though I did taste the cream puffs which were delectable) – it was distributed amongst Neil and our neighbours who all pronounced it excellent.
 It’s a great dessert and, even though it has a lot of components, it’s not so tricky, (if you use the right piping tip!) and one that always impresses guests (but sssh – don’t tell them how much more simple it is than they think!).

 You can see a recipe for Paris-Brest on Epicurious.

-French Fridays with Dorie participants do not publish the recipes on our blogs, we prefer if you purchase Around My French Table for yourselves which you can do here on Amazon or Amazon Canada.
+French Fridays with Dorie participants do not publish the recipes on our blogs, we prefer if you purchase Around My French Table for yourselves which you can do on Amazon (this link should take you to the Amazon store closest to you geographically).
 Or for free worldwide shipping, buy from The Book Depository.
-Go on, treat yourself then join us here!